I love Paris. I could easily walk the streets from morning til night, so long as there are a few cafe au lait’s consumed throughout the day.

 On my trip to Paris, our home for the weekend was a 4-bedroom townhouse/maisonette with room to sleep 7 people and a dream kitchen, which we took full advantage of.

 Like so many other foodies, I have always wanted to stay in a Parisian flat, tour a market and then come home and whip up a delicious meal.
 I’m not sure whether Stephanie Behaeghel cooks, but her kitchen was well-equipped.
 We spent Sunday morning on a local tour organised by Context Travel.
-Food writer and cooking teacher Camille Labro met us at an organic market in nearby St Germain.
+We met food writer and cooking teacher Camille Labro at an organic market in nearby St Germain.

 As we weaved through the cheese and charcuterie stalls, she explained how to tell male from female fennel (who knew?), and that the male one is more tender.
 After selecting our favourite ingredients, and plotting out a menu for lunch, we hit the kitchen and turned on the gas.